yoontsy2000/sports-sentiment-analysis/docs/Proposal.md

     - Twitter's API will be used to help users log in.

   - Decoupled Structure:
-    - Javascript will be used for programming the frontend
+    - ReactJS will be used for frontend
-    - Python will be used to handle the backend, specifically through DJANGO's framework
+    - (Changed [was originally going with Flask or Django]) NodeJS will be used to handle the backend
+    - Our middleware will be ExpressJS

-Idea 2: Music generator based on weather and location
+**(Not selected)**~~Idea 2: Music generator based on weather and location~~

   - Description: A web app that creates a playlist for users based on their location, weather and movement.
   - Detailed description: